-It is suggested that the \ courses are taken prior to program admission.
+It is recommended that the \ courses are taken prior to program admission.
 Once admitted into the program, all courses must be taken in the sequence listed at the time of admission.
 If any RNSG course must be repeated, the lab/clinical corresponding course must be repeated also.

 All nursing prefix courses must be completed within 5 years of awarding degree.
-(Note: Pharmacology is excluded from the 5 year requirement once the student is admitted to the nursing program and if the student remains continuously enrolled; otherwise the 5 year RNSG rule will apply).
+(Note: Pharmacology is excluded from the 5 year requirement once the student is admitted to the nursing program and if the student remains continuously enrolled in the Nursing Program; otherwise the 5 year RNSG rule will apply).